Characters, places, and concepts

 After returning to America in 2014, I discovered that The Path of Wildness in fact exists, as a short, stone-lined walkway in the empty desert surrounding the deserted ghost town of Siberia.
 You can go there and walk the path now—leading from nowhere to nowhere.
 Only don't expect the journey to end where you want, or where the path peters out, or anywhere in particular at all.
 And for best results—only go alone.

 Throughout this book I refer sometimes to paths, trails, ways and sometimes roads.
 I use these words carefully and deliberately.
 I use them to describe passage through life which is safe or sane or familiar or perhaps alien and strange and remote.
-Trails, ways and roads are places where we follow others and where we’re not likely to encounter anything which our species hasn’t already met.
+Trails, ways, and roads are places where we follow others and where we are not likely to encounter anything which our species has not already met.
 Such places are seemingly tame and civilized and somehow sanctioned by virtue of the past passage of others—even if that passage was long ago and forgotten.
-Even the slightest hint of another of our kind will spoil the way, but only if you don’t want to find what might otherwise be there.
+Even the slightest hint of another of our kind will spoil the way, but only if you do not want to find what might otherwise be there.
 When we step off any road, trail or way and begin moving—preferably walking—alone, then we disembark from the comfort and reassurance of precedent.
 We leave behind our guides.
 We forget to follow.
 We begin to move on The Path of Wildness.

 The Sandman’s Bed